 Methylene blue was originally synthesized in 1876 and used as an antimalarial drug until it fell out of favor with the rise of quinine.
 This synthetic dye is named for its ability to stain tissue and urine with a dark blue hue.
 More recently, methylene blue has been a preferred treatment for methemoglobinemia, a condition where a person’s blood cannot properly transport oxygen throughout the body, and urinary tract infections.
-Cut to today, methylene blue has emerged as a promising treatment for Lyme disease and Bartonella, a common tick-borne co-infection.
+Cut to today, methylene blue has emerged as a promising treatment for Lyme disease, Bartonella, and Babesia, common tick-borne co-infections.

 Methylene blue has powerful antimicrobial properties, and it is generally easier on the gut than an antibiotic.
 When used in combination with other drugs or herbal treatments, it may be particularly effective at eradicating the persistent biofilms that plague so many Lyme and Bartonella patients, according to a 2020 research study published in BMC Microbiology.
 While more research is needed to better understand the long-term effects of methylene blue, many tick-borne disease specialists have reported that their patients are seeing significant progress on this treatment.